 The Scouts recognises that life is not risk-free, and in its turn Scouting is not risk-free.
-As Scouts, we believe that our members benefit most from our activities when we manage these risks to wellbeing to be as low as is reasonably practicable.
+As Scouts, we endeavour to manage these risks to wellbeing and safety to be as low as is reasonably practicable.
 Identifying and proportionately managing risk is a skill for life that we wish to kindle, develop and enhance in all of our members.